June 25

 Here we share some of our favorite pans that go beyond a simple skillet pan or sauté pan.

-While you have to decide for yourself which skillets and/or sauté pans work for you, we will offer this one bit of advice: Your skillet and skillet-like pan gets the hardest use of any pan in your kitchen.
-It must withstand hot grease, sharp temperature shifts, scraping with utensils, and scrubbing with harsh cleaning products.
+Your skillet and skillet-like pans get the hardest use of all the pans in your kitchen.
+They must withstand hot grease, temperature shifts, scraping with utensils, and scrubbing.

 Therefore, your skillet should be the one pan you are willing to invest in.
 A top quality skillet or sauté pan will last for decades of hard use--so even though you may spend more up front, your cost-per-year-of-use will be low.